 4. The right to erasure or to be forgotten (Article 17)

-For example, the right to be forgotten only applies if the data is no longer used by the organization, or an organization is processing the individual’s data unlawfully.
+For example, the right to be forgotten only applies if the organization no longer uses the data or an organization is processing the individual’s data unlawfully.
 On the other hand, the organization can override the right to be forgotten if, for example, the data is used to exercise freedom of expression or to comply with a legal ruling.

 5. The right to data portability (Article 20)

-Data subjects have the right to obtain their data from the controller and use it for other purposes.
-As owners of the data, they are free to store data and transmit it to another data controller.
+Data subjects can obtain their data from the controller and use it for other purposes.
+As data owners, they can store data and transmit it to another data controller.

 This right requires total transparency of data processing transactions to the data subject.
-The organization should provide the individual with information including the reasons for processing data, retention periods, and recipients of the said data.
+The organization should provide the individual with information, including the reasons for processing data, retention periods, and recipients.

 7. The right to object (Article 21)

-At any given time, the data subject has the right to object to the use of personal data, unless the controller has legal grounds for overriding this objection.
+At any given time, the data subject has the right to object to using personal data unless the controller has legal grounds for overriding this objection.
 The data subject can object if the organization uses the data for any of the following reasons:

 - For tasks conducted for public interest